athomasq/athomasq.github.io/navigation/about.md

     - (Smarts alone are not enough)
 * Luck matters a lot, but you can help luck find you.
 * Do less to do more.
+* Take care of yourself in order to take care of others.
 * Be deliberate, and comfortable with risk.
     - (Most people are impulsive, and risk-averse)
 * Combine optimism about technology with realism about humanity.